 It is in the interests of the holders of units, the sub-fund and of the distributor for the largest possible number of units to be sold and for the assets of the sub-fund to be maximised in this way.
 In this respect, there is therefore no question of any conflict of interest.

 4. Information concerning the trading of shares.

 4.1.
 Types of shares offered to the public:

-Both capitalisation and distribution shares are issued with the following ISIN-codes:
+At the moment, only capitalisation shares are issued with the following ISIN code: BE0153263034